NOTES ON THE FALL OF BARRABÁS

 — No first novel since Harper Lee’s To Kill a Mockingbird has moved me more deeply than Isabel Allende’s The House of the Spirits.
 For weeks after completing it, I wondered why: among the legion of international readers overwhelmed, I too was dizzied by the swirling romanticism, stoned on the crafted interweaving of close family observation with political calamity—that is, the most educated of Latin American countries succumbing to the nearly inevitable recurrence of fascism.
 But why were there these waves of emotions every so often that crushed me?
 Why did I suddenly, frequently start welling up, even before the ending?
 In a word—Barrabás.
 Cynics have described the use of Clara the Clairvoyant’s dog as manipulative, but shrugging off the dog’s importance is fatal to readers’ receptiveness.
 Not the active center of this sprawling yet intimate epic of the Trueba family, Barrabás is its major spiritual symbol; he, more than celestial Clara, rises from the ashes of ruin.

 — Isabel describes Blanca as having “Arabian eyes,” a “Moorish, languid air about her.
 She was tall and well endowed, of a rather helpless and tearful temperament that roused men’s ancestral instinct for protection.”
 Looking prettier than she ever has, Winona Ryder suggests neither Arabic nor tall and teary, and the toughness she brings to the role is duality: to compress the tragedies within the family tree, August has Blanca endure what her own daughter Alba does in the novel—the torture by the junta.
-(Isabel has Blanca and her beloved Pedro escaping to Canada while Alba is left behind and repeatedly violated by Esteban’s bastard offspring.)
+(Isabel has Blanca and her beloved Pedro escaping to Canada while Alba is left behind and repeatedly violated by Esteban’s bastard offspring, portrayed by Joaquin Martinez without the other Joaquin’s cleft palate.)
 This change unobjectionable in that the story lines of Blanca and Alba are much the same, but what’s less acceptable is Ryder’s narration.
-Her voice is ordinary, uninspired, lacking resonance, so out of pithy sync with the sweeping emotionality of Isabel’s language that both the author’s and our sensitivities get mugged.
+Her voice is uninspiring, lacking resonance, out of pithy sync with the sweeping emotionality of Isabel’s language that both the author’s and our sensitivities get somewhat mugged.

 Text COPYRIGHT © 1999 RALPH BENNER (Revised 7/2019) All Rights Reserved.